Israel-git234/heckathon_studygpt/docs/USAGE.md

 - Ensure `backend/.env` file exists with valid API keys
 - Check API key format and permissions

-**"No transcripts found"**
-- Some YouTube videos don't have transcripts
-- The AI will generate content from title/description
-- Try different educational videos

 **"Frontend won't start"**
 - Run `npm install` in the `src` directory